-We created Social Media accounts on Facebook and Twitter in late 2015 and have found these are increasingly being used for information about outages.
+We created Social Media accounts on Facebook and Twitter in late 2015 and have found customers are increasingly using these as an information tool and feedback mechanism.
 The accounts are only monitored during business hours with afterhours queries being responded to the next business day.
 We expect to expand the use of Social Media as a communication tool in the coming year.